johnstaveley/SecurityEssentials/README.md

 	+ Unit tests for password hashing and authorization attributes
 * XSS:
 	+ Incorporation of the WPL AntiXSS library to encode all output
-	+ Enforce the location of the scripts the browser can run using a content security policy header
+	+ Enforce the location of the scripts/assets/actions the browser can run using a content security policy header
 	+ Feature Policy disallows features used in the browser such as camera, sync-xhr etc
 	+ Enables browser's anti-xss capabilities by sending the XSS-Protection header
 * Insecure direct object references: In user edit page it checks the user is entitled to be there